javbotero/Outer-Coast/_includes/about.md

 Today the Sitka Fine Arts Camp runs its summer programs on the Sheldon Jackson Campus to national acclaim, filling Sitka with tremendous creative energy.

-In summer 2014, Jonathan Kreiss-Tomkins and Roger Schmidt began discussing the possibility of founding a new college on the campus in partnership with the Fine Arts Camp.
+In summer 2014, Jonathan Kreiss-Tomkins began discussing the possibility of founding a new college on the campus in partnership with the Fine Arts Camp and the Deep Springs College community.
 Conversations on this front continue.

 In January 2015, Jonathan visited Deep Springs College to explore adapting its model to Sitka.
 (For more on Deep Springs, a small, highly successful two-year liberal arts college in the desert of California, read <A HREF = "http://www.huffingtonpost.com/frank-h-wu/deep-springs-college_b_2944946.html">this article</A> or see <A HREF = "http://www.deepsprings.edu/publications/">this compilation of media coverage</A>.)
 While there, Jonathan met Will Hunt, a second year student who subsequently committed to move to Sitka in the fall to join the effort to create a Deep Springs-inspired college on Sheldon Jackson Campus.